seaguest/cache/README.md

 ### Tips

-object is cloned before returned to avoid dirty data, thus deepcoy (github.com/mohae/deepcopy) is used, to make it more efficient, please implement DeepCopy method.
+object is cloned before returned to avoid dirty data, thus deepcoy (github.com/mohae/deepcopy) is used, to make it more efficient, please implement DeepCopy method if you get a deepcopy performance trouble.

 ```
 func (p TestStruct) DeepCopy() interface{} {